hassanelsokkary/secure-prometheus-target-conn-script/README.md

   5. node_exporter.crt is generated on current working directory, copy it to Prometheus server with scp command or any other tool or method of your choice.

 - On Prometheus server:
+  * Target server must be configured in /etc/prometheus/prometheus.yml using hostname (same as cert's CN and subjectAltName) instead of IP for TLS to work, you can use /etc/hosts to achieve this.
   1. Clone repo to your Prometheus server.
   2. Move node_exporter.crt from step 5 above to PrometheusServer dir.
   3. cd to PrometheusServer dir.